insure logo

 What is full coverage car insurance?

-If you finance or lease your vehicle in New Hampshire, your lender may require both collision and comprehensive coverage in addition to state-mandated liability insurance.
+If you lease or finance your vehicle in New Hampshire, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 The bottom line on saving and staying protected